plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 Let me rephrase the question: How big should a use case INTERACTOR be?

-So what would be a driving priciple for deciding about "size"?
+So what would be a driving principle for deciding about "size"?
 Correct: Single Responsibility Pattern (SRP).

 Let's look closer at the list of actions from above ...